timescale/docs/api/delete_data_node.md

 ## delete_data_node()

-This function is executed on an access node in order to remove a data node from the local database.
+This function is executed on an access node to remove a data node from the local database.
 As part of the deletion, the data node will be detached from all hypertables that are using it if permissions and data integrity requirements are satisfied.
 For more information,